rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 Manager](https://github.com/FairwindsOps/rbac-manager) can help.

 ### Container security
-There are a number of best practices regarding container security:
+There are several best practices regarding container security:
 * disallow root user execution
 * disallow privileged containers
 * disallow changes to kernel parameters
-* disallow use of the host network
+* disallow the use of the host network
 * require read-only root filesystem

 All of these best practices can be enforced with [Pod Security